samuelGodad/Java-Servlet-Project/README.md

 ### Calculator

 The Calculator project is a simple web-based calculator application built with Jakarta Servlet and JSP.
-It allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
+It allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.See the Calculator branch

 ### Employee Management System

 The Employee Management System project is a Jakarta-based web application that helps organizations manage their employee records.
-It provides features for adding, updating, and deleting employee information, as well as generating reports.
+It provides features for adding, updating, and deleting employee information, as well as generating reports.To see the files switch to the EmployeeManagement branch

 ### Book Management System

 The Book Management System project is a Jakarta EE application for managing a library's book inventory.
-It enables librarians to add new books, track borrowed books, and generate reports on book availability.
+It enables librarians to add new books, track borrowed books, and generate reports on book availability.you can get the file by switching to the BookManagement branch

 ## Technologies